 The seminar will examine our complex attitudes toward war and peace, as elaborated through literature, philosophy, and history.
 We will consider topics such as the moral issues of starting and waging war, the impact of war on participants and those affected by it, how issues of war and peace frame our global reality, and efforts to encourage peace.
 The seminar will also explore imaginative literature about war – memoirs, fiction, and poetry – with particular emphasis on the literature of the American Civil War, and the Vietnam War.

 MLS 532 Sex and Gender in Nature and Society

 An interdisciplinary exploration of sex and gender, with emphasis on the perspectives of biology, psychology, history, art, and literature.
 We will examine the biological bases for differences between males and females and how evolution shapes sex roles in animal societies.
 We will consider the social and cultural differences between males and females and how gender and sex affect the social roles of men and women.
 How, if at all, have gender roles changed in the process of historical development?
+Have these changes been influenced by a growing understanding of the biology of sex and gender?
 How does culture construct gender and in what ways can art and literature illuminate aspects of gender?